bank42n/obsidian-select-section/readme.md

-# Obsidian Select and Copy Section
+# SS.C.A.M - Section Select Copy and Merge

-This plugin adds "Select" and "Copy" buttons to your section headers in Obsidian, allowing you to quickly select or copy the entire content of a section (including the header itself, optionally).
+**SS.C.A.M** (Section Copy and Merge) is a productivity plugin for Obsidian that helps you manage your note content with ease.
+It adds "Select" and "Copy" buttons to your section headers and allows you to merge folder notes.

 ## Features